 These rugs were not woven as products for sale, but only for the house and to cope with the cold of the High Atlas.
 Nowadays, in our Western countries, in addition to their usual use as carpets, they are widely used in interior decoration as beautiful wall ornaments or design objects.

-These rugs were almost unknown to Azilal on the market until the 1990s.
-The fruit of the weavers' imagination, they are true works of art comparable to abstract paintings.
+Azilal rug were almost unknown to the market until the 90s.
+As fruit of the weavers' imagination, they are true works of art comparable to abstract paintings.
 From Paris to the USA and Tokyo, many galleries exhibit these rugs as works of art.
 Its strength and originality have deeply inspired artists such as Matisse, Paul Klee and Le Corbusier.

-Several villages in Morocco offer real Moroccan rugs but to access them, it is not easy.
+Several villages in Morocco offer real Moroccan rugs but access to them is not easy.

 That's why Benisouk helps these people to share their creations with the world.